Mozilla and Tor join calls to oust Richard Stallman from Free Software Foundation

 Stallman resigned from a position at MIT and from the Free Software Foundation, where he had served as president, in 2019 after being widely criticized for comments about the Epstein case.

-In calling for the FSF board resignation, the petition organizers point to those comments, to the harassment complaints, to comments Stallman made about people with Down syndrome, and his repeated comments about the singular pronoun “they,” which they refer to as “poorly disguised transphobia.”
+In calling for the FSF board resignation, the petition organizers point to those comments, to the harassment complaints, to comments Stallman made about people with Down syndrome, and to his repeated comments about the singular pronoun “they,” which the petitioners refer to as “poorly disguised transphobia.”

 The Free Software Foundation didn’t immediately respond to an inquiry from Fast Company.